nudlesoup/nudlesoup/README.md

 - 🎈 I'm advised by <a href="https://www.iri.upc.edu/people/fmoreno/">Prof. Francesc Moreno</a> and <a href="https://www.iri.upc.edu/people/mdimiccoli/">Prof. Mareilla Dimiccoli</a>.
 - 🐧 My current research focuses on building a Self-supervised approach which can effectively improve 3D human egopose estimations.
 - 📂 Previously, I was a Software Developer at <a href="http://www.tescobengaluru.com/">Tesco Technologies</a>.
-- 📫 How to reach me: ameyad1995@gmail.com
+- 📫 How to reach me: ameya.dhamanaskar@upc.edu

 [Blogs](http://www.medium.com/@ameyadhamnaskar)